tuturto/deep-sky/docs/person.md

 and secret relations.
 Public relations are always known, but other two depend on intel types family relations and secret relations.
 Note that having access to secret relations info is enough to also display family relations.

+For each relation, estimation on opinion of that person is shown.
+This estimate is based on the knowledge that player character has about people of the relation.
+Generally, the better the intel, the better the estimation reflects reality.
+However, it's possible that the player character has access to information that one of the parties doesn't have and thus result might be incorrect.

 Stats
 -----